 What is an engineering Drawing?

-An engineering drawing is a kind of technical drawing that is used to show all information about a product including size, shape, surface finishing, materials, dimensions, tolerances, and more that is needed to manufacture the product.
+An engineering drawing is a type of technical drawing used to communicate all the necessary details about a product, such as its size, shape, surface finish, materials, dimensions, tolerances, and more.
+It provides all the information required to manufacture a product or part, including details for assembly or welding.

 Benefits of Engineering Drawing